woodruffw/busybeaver/README.md

 $ ./busybeaver mystatefile.state
 ```

+You can find some example statefiles in the *states* directory.

 ### Diagnostics

 Because this is a crappy busy beaver, all kinds of bad things are bound to happen